 Kai’s Journey is a film and book series that is dedicated to children and families who have experienced the death of a loved one.
+It’s about a little boy named Kai who, together with his mom, learns how to navigate a profound loss in their family.
 The series strives to provide guidance and support as they embark on this lifelong journey of learning to better understand, process, and communicate their grief.

 Billy’s Place is a community in the West Valley of Phoenix that provides comfort and companionship to kids and families experiencing grief—no matter where they are on their journey.
 Through support groups, special events, and a community of people who ‘get it,’ they help families rediscover moments of happiness without guilt.
 They nurture these moments as signs of hope for more promising days ahead.

 Groups include family groups for kids who have lost a sibling, parent, or significant person in their lives, Young Adult Groups, a kids-only kicking back night, and a Traumatic Loss group which is those who have lost a loved one due to suicide, drug overdose, or homicide.